Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Introduction

 Robots and autonomous systems deployed in the real world must collaborate with and adapt to humans who exhibit diverse behaviors, expectations, and communication styles.
 For example, consider a robot that assists chefs in a restaurant kitchen.
 In terms of behavior, some chefs might want the robot to only chop vegetables, while others expect it to move ingredients to a chef working on a dish.
 In terms of communication, some chefs might give explicit orders to the robot, while others expect it to be more proactive and ask questions if necessary.
 For robots to adapt to such varied teams, they would need to build an understanding of how different humans might operate when performing these tasks.
 As such, \emph{we address the problem of generating diverse, human-like teaming and communication behaviors in sequential decision-making tasks.}

 One approach to generating such teaming behaviors is through learning models of large-scale human data~\citep{carroll2019utility,pearce2023imitating}.
 However, collecting a sufficiently large and diverse dataset from collaborative domains, especially ones involving multiple interacting humans, is expensive and challenging~\citep{rogers2017research}.

 On the other hand, prior work has shown large language model (LLM)-powered agents to be a viable option for modeling human behavior~\citep{zhou2024sotopiainteractiveevaluationsocial,li2023theory,xie2024largelanguagemodelagents,yang2024oasis}.
-When prompted with personalities or strategies to bias their actions, LLMs are shown to exhibit human-like behavior in social domains~\citep{park2023generative}.
+With personality or strategy prompts to bias their actions, LLMs are shown to exhibit human-like behavior in social domains~\citep{park2023generative}.

 However, manually designing prompts to span the full range of possible behaviors is infeasible.
 To address the challenge of automatically generating prompts without collecting large-scale human teaming data, we turn to QD optimization~\citep{pugh2016quality}.
 QD algorithms are designed to discover a set of high-performing solutions that are diverse with respect to specified measure functions.
-In the kitchen setting, an example measure function could count the number of ingredients picked, resulting in some agents never picking ingredients and focusing on other tasks and others always picking them.
+In the kitchen setting, an example measure function could count the number of ingredients picked, resulting in some agents never picking ingredients and focusing on other tasks, and others always picking them.

 The key insight of our work is that \textit{QD optimization can be used to algorithmically generate prompts that elicit human-like teaming diversity in LLM-powered agents}.
 Starting from a basic prompt, our algorithm generates new prompts with the previous ones as stepping stones, iteratively creating a repertoire of behaviors along specified axes of diversity.
 Thus, the manual effort for creating diverse behaviors is shifted from designing each individual prompt to simply specifying the required axes of diversity.